invoiceninja/invoiceninja/README.md

     GRANT ALL PRIVILEGES ON `ninja`.* TO 'ninja'@'localhost';
     FLUSH PRIVILEGES;

-Configure development/config/database.php and development/config/mail.php and initialize the database.

-    php artisan migrate --seed

-Add public/ to your web server root
+Add public/ to your web server root then load / to configure the application.

 ### Deleveloper Notes